 Should a default be declared, the SAMOS system has been designed with the functionality to immediately suspend a participant, either temporarily or permanently, and for the issue to be discussed with the applicable parties and PASA.
-A bank default notification will be received from the PA, which will drive the process with the curator in consultation with the NPSD's oversight function.
+A bank default notification will be received from the PA, which will drive the process with the curator in consultation with NPSD's oversight function.
 The curatorship guidelines are used in the decision-making process.
-The SAMOS system is, however, designed to always dispatch failed payment results to the defaulting participant and/or the PSO as the originator of the settlement instruction to notify whether the settlement was successful or had failed.
+The SAMOS system is, however, designed to always dispatch failed payment results to the defaulting participant and/or the PSO associated with the process, where a counterparty could fail before delivering its leg of the transaction.

+as the originator of the settlement instruction to notify whether the settlement was successful or had failed.